mdsketch/ansible-teleport/README.md

 ## TODO:
 - add idempotence tests to verify teleport is updated correctly (config, service and binary)
 - add tests for variable templating
-- lock down the versions of the linting tools
 - investigate if installing teleport in a docker container is useful (currently not supported)

 ## Requirements